kakearney/colinear-pkg/README.md

 Hmm... well, that wasn't really what we wanted.
-In situations like this (dense, nearly-gridded sets of points), the various diagonals are more colinear than the lines we actually want to extract, expecially since we allowed for a little wiggle room in the definition of "colinear."
+In situations like this (dense, nearly-gridded sets of points), the various diagonals are more colinear than the lines we actually want to extract, especially since we allowed for a little wiggle room in the definition of "colinear."
 In these cases, adding a little a priori information about the orientation of our desired lines can help.
 We know our grid lies along the 60/150 degree orientation, so we can use